EberlyODL/heympbook/the_electron.md

 By doing experiments we determined the following properties of the electric force

 1. Like charges repulse while opposite charges attract.
-2. The electric force acts over long distance but gets weaker the farther we go.
+2. The electric force acts over long distance but gets weaker as the charges move farther away from one another.
 3. The electric force can easily be more important than gravity and lift objects.

 In the video below, you can see static electricity in real life.
 The person reacts very calmly (and correctly) when sparks from static electricity light the gas on fire!